 I'm watching Humperdinck's Hänsel und Gretel from Glyndebourne.
-It's free until Jan 4.
 It is a work that lies deep in memory.

 These are modern children who live in a cardboard box which is delivered to the stage door.
 The credits run while each actor is introduced with his turn at holding the box.
 One throws it out the window.
 Hansel and Gretel fight over it.

 When the angels appear, they wait for the children to sleep.